buildspace/buildspace-projects/Terra_And_Web3/en/Section_1/Lesson_1_Setup_Terra_env.md

 You'll see a bunch of stuff printed out on terminal.
 The network will keep running as long as this terminal is running.
 You can stop it with `CTRL+C`.
 I recommend keeping it open and opening a new terminal window for using Terrain.

 **Windows users**
 You might also need to start docker service in WSL2 if it's not started by running `dockerd` or `sudo dockerd`.
 Once that's done, you can then start running docker-compose up.
 If you ran `sudo dockerd`, you'll need to run `sudo docker-compose up`.
-Finally, if you're on the latest version of `docker-compose`, you will may need to delete `pull_policy: always` in `docker-compose.yml`.
+Finally, if you're on the latest version of `docker-compose`, you may need to delete `pull_policy: always` in the `docker-compose.yml` file.
 You got this!

 Ta-da!
 You're ready to start smart contract development for Terra.
 Let's try it out by deploying a simple contract.